 |

-to be in the winter.
-When people ask me what they should do in Greece in
+In my opinion Athens is a great place to be in the winter.
+Maybe the best place in the world if you are not an Athenian and staying in a nicely heated hotel.
+When people ask me what they should do in Greece

-February I tell them to base themselves in Athens and experience the nightlife
+December through March I tell them to base themselves in Athens and experience the nightlife

 of the city.
 Athens comes alive beginning in September and stays that way

-until summer with sidewalk cafes full of people, restaurants supporting
+until summer, with sidewalk cafes full of people, restaurants supporting

-an army of live musicians and a clublife that rivals any city in America.
+an army of live musicians and a club-life that rivals any city in America.

 and overnights to places like Delphi, Nafplio, Kalavrita, Meteora, the

-and of course the nearby islands of Aegina, Poros and Hydra.
+Spas of Edipsos with George The Famous Taxi Driver or with a rental car and of course the nearby islands of Aegina, Poros and Hydra.

-One-Day Saronic Island Cruise goes 364 days a year!)
+(The One-Day Saronic Island Cruise goes 364 days a year!) |

 Let me not forget to mention the shopping in Athens which is like New York